nus-cs2103/nus-se-pr-bot/README.md

 ## Checking for repository permissions

-Since we are assigning permission for the PR Bot for each invidual repository separately, it's good to check that the bot has all the required permissions for every relevant repositories before deployment.
+Since we are assigning permission for the PR Bot for each individual repository separately, it's good to check that the bot has all the required permissions for every relevant repositories before deployment.
 To check that the bot has enough permissions:
     `npm run checkPermissions`

+## Checking for tutor's organisation membership

+Make sure that **ALL** the tutors are added to the organisation as members.

 ## Requirements